chiselstrike/chiselstrike/docusaurus/docs/InDepth/cursors.md

 ## Notes On Transactions

 ChiselStrke currently implements implicit transactional evaluation.
-A transaction is created before ChiselStrike starts evaluating your endpoint and is automatically committed after your endpoint ends and we generate the HTTP response.
-In case your endpoint returns a stream, any database-related operation done within stream-generation code will happen outside of the transaction and can result in a crash.
+A transaction is created before ChiselStrike starts evaluating your request handler and is automatically committed after your handler ends and we generate the HTTP response.
+If your handler returns a stream, any database-related operation done within stream-generation code will happen outside of the transaction and can result in a crash.

 If your code crashes or explicitly throws an exception that is not caught, ChiselStrike rolls back the